-Transfer students may purchase parking permits from the Parking Office in the Couper Administration Building.
-For more information, including costs, go to http://www.binghamton.edu/parking-services.
+Transfer students may purchase parking permits online (first-year resident students are not allowed to have vehicles).
+For more information, including costs, go to binghamton.edu/parking-services.

-University (blue buses) and city buses are free to Binghamton University students with your ID (freshmen are not allowed to have cars).
-For complete details about free bus transportation, including route maps and schedules, visit Off Campus College (OCC).
+- University (blue buses) and city buses are free to Binghamton University students with a University ID.
+For complete details about bus transportation, including route maps and schedules, visit the Transportation and Parking Services (TAPS) website.